IABTechLab/uid2docs/docs/portal/client-side-integration.md

 ### Adding Domains

+It's important to provide a complete list of root-level domain names.
+UID2 token requests are accepted only from domains that are set up in the UID2 Portal.

 :::tip
 Only root-level domains are required for account setup.
 For example, if you're going to implement UID2 to generate tokens on the client side on example.com, shop.example.com, and example.org, you only need to provide the domain names example.com and example.org.
 :::